Structure of academic reflections

 Academic reflection will require you to both describe the context, analyse it, and make conclusions.
 However, there is not one set of rules for the proportion of your reflection that should be spent describing the context, and what proportion should be spent on analysing and concluding.
 That being said, as learning tends to happen when analysing and synthesising rather than describing, a good rule of thumb is to describe just enough such that the reader understands your context.

-Example structure of academic reflections
+Example structure for academic reflections

 Identifies and introduces your experience or learning